-Standard 2.A.21 (Institutional Integrity) of the recently revised Accreditation Standards of the Northwest Commission on Colleges and Universities (NWCCU; revised 2010), states, "The institution represents itself clearly, accurately, and consistently through its announcements, statements, and publications.
+Standard 2.A.21 (Institutional Integrity) of the Northwest Commission on Colleges and Universities (NWCCU) states, "The institution represents itself clearly, accurately, and consistently through its announcements, statements, and publications.
 It communicates its academic intentions, programs, and services to students and to the public and demonstrates that its academic programs can be completed in a timely fashion.
 It regularly reviews its publications to assure integrity in all representations about its mission, programs, and services."